-Let them enjoy and relish their early years where they can expand their bodies, feelings, minds and spirits– those things not of an academic nature.
+Let them enjoy and relish their first years where they can expand their bodies, feelings, minds, and spirits– those things not of an academic nature.
 Let them see a little nest of bird eggs hatch or Sweet Pea have her colt or take them with you when you cut willows for a “sweat lodge.”

-In the fall of 1928 we were living in the little town of Mobridge, South Dakota, just across the Missouri River from the Standing Rock Indian Reservation.
-When school opened in the fall, I went up to the local school to enrol in school.
-I had never been in a school like that one, being more familiar with the Indian Mission Boarding School at St. Elizabeth on the Reservation.
+In the fall of 1928, we were living in the little town of Mobridge, South Dakota, just across the Missouri River from the Standing Rock Indian Reservation, where I was born.
+When the school opened in the fall, I went up to the local school to enroll in school.
+I had never been to a school like that one, being more familiar with the Indian Mission Boarding School at St. Elizabeth's on the Reservation.

-Of course it was my duty to always be at grandfather’s side, as he had great difficulty in getting around due to a stroke he had suffered a year and a half earlier.
+Of course, it was my duty to always be at grandfather’s side, as he had great difficulty in getting around due to a stroke he had suffered a year and a half earlier.
 Well, I spent that entire winter in the company of those great, old men, listening to them reminisce.
-I heard so many great old stories of our Dakota people in their days of glory.
+I heard many great old stories of our Dakota people in their days of glory.
 It seemed that every story had to be accompanied by a good song.

-Late in the spring, my Aunt Ella Deloria returned home and she noticed me around the house every day.
-Of course the inevitable question came up to which I had to tell the truth.
-Aunt Ella then questioned Grandpa about my school status and he said, “Yes, he has been with me every day!
-This time with me will be more valuable in his life than the time he would spend in a school that my grandson doesn't understand the first thing about.
+Late in the spring, my Aunt Ella Deloria, my late mother's younger sister, returned home and she noticed me around the house every day.
+Of course, the inevitable question came up, and I had, to tell the truth.
+Aunt Ella then asked Lala about my school status, and he said, “Yes, he has been with me every day!
+This time with me will be more valuable in his life than the time he would spend in a school that my grandson, doesn't understand the first thing.
 I am an old man.
 My grandson is just a young boy.
 The things he has learned and will learn here with me, he can never learn in a school.”

 In our relationship with our grandchildren always look at the big picture.
 Encourage and support them through all phases of their development.
-Don’t be short sighted or narrow.
+Don’t be short-sighted or narrow.
 Try to visualize the young man or woman – fully in balance on all four sides, physically, emotionally, mentally, and spiritually.

 Do not restrict children to time limits.
 Permit them to be free – no clock, which comes all too soon.

 In your discussions with children, get down on their level, physically, on your knees or lower.
 Remember they live in a world of giants.
 Speak in pleasant tones, never shout.
 Give them 100% of your attention.

 Develop respect by being respectful.
-Maintain a value system that helps the child, at an early age, to begin distinguishing character building and spiritual qualities from those things of only a temporal, transitory value.
+Maintain a value system that helps the child, at an early age, to begin distinguishing character building and spiritual qualities from those things of only temporal, transitory value.